Tulsa Welding School Tuition and Fees: Full 2026 Cost Breakdown

 • Programs can be completed in as little as seven months.

-• Additional fees at TWS are upfront and transparent, unlike many community colleges.
+• Additional fees at TWS are listed upfront and clearly, unlike many community colleges.

 Cost of Living Considerations

-Monthly living expenses for commuting students typically range from $1,000 to $1,500 for rent options, depending on where you choose to live.
-Don’t forget to budget an extra $300 for travel expenses to and from campus.
+Monthly costs for commuting students typically range from $1,000 to $1,500 for rent, depending on where you live.
+Budget an extra $300 for travel to and from campus.

 Monthly living expenses for commuting students can range from $1,000 to $1,500, plus an additional $300 for travel costs to campus.